C-Toad/ssmithWSU/Lab2.md

 3. Evaluate if `ubuntu` can add files to user's home directory:
 4. Command to switch to user: su
 5. Command(s) to go to user's home directory: cd
-6. Evaluate if user can add files to user's home directory: ls
+6. Evaluate if user can add files to user's home directory: The user should have write permissions so they can add files to the home directory
 7. Command to switch to `ubuntu`: sudo su ubuntu
 8. Command to return to `ubuntu` home directory: cd ~ubuntu